An exceptional trip, spanning two of Belize's coral jewels. Visit both Glover's Reef and Lighthouse Reef in one trip. The very best of Belize.

 Meals: Breakfast, Lunch

 The choice is yours for your last morning at Lighthouse Reef Atoll.
-Snorkel your favorite patch reefs, walk the island trails, or swing in a hammock- all while quietly planning your next trip back.
+Snorkel your favorite patch reef, walk the island trails, and swing in a hammock or beach comb along the island shores.

-Travel Notes: For travelers leaving Belize after this trip, we also strongly suggest spending a night in Belize City.
+Travel Notes: For travellers leaving Belize after this trip, we also strongly suggest spending a night in Belize City.
 International connections out of the country require a departure the next day.

 Contact our Trip Planners for hotel reservations in Belize City, Flight & Hotel Packages or to extend your Belize itinerary by combining this trip with another Island Expeditions adventure or extension.